Jarimus/BibleTUI/README.md

 But command line?
 With an easy-to-use interface?
 Welcome to BibleTUI!

-## How to install
+## How to run

+### (a) Download executable
 1. Go to the repository's [GitHub Actions page](https://github.com/Jarimus/BibleTUI/actions) and choose the '[Build Executable Artifacts](https://github.com/Jarimus/BibleTUI/actions/workflows/Upload_artifact.yml)' action.
-2. Click the latest workflow to access the executables.
-If there are no workflows, click 'Run workflow' to create a new one.
+2. Click the latest workflow to access the executables (which are hopefully not expired).
 3. Download the proper executable for your OS and architecture.

+### (b) Build from code
+1. git clone the repository.
+On Windows, use the main branch.
+On Linux/Darwin, use the 'no-tts' branch.
+The text-to-speech dependencies have deprecated and do not work at the moment for Linux/Darwin.
+2. run 'go build .' to build the executable.

+### Setting the API key
 4. Go to the [API Bible page](https://scripture.api.bible/)
 5. Create a new account and get a new API key.
 6. Run the executable and enter the API key in the main menu.